IN TOUCH WITH NATURE

 In Dee Robertson’s GIVE + TAKE: NATURE-BASED ART, we’ll take resources from nature to create art, while thinking of ways to give back to nature through collaboration and art.

-Go on urban hikes in the neighborhood surrounding Binford to explore and collect materials.
-Projects include making your own art supplies, like paint, paintbrushes, and paper from natural materials, as well as reimagining the green space behind the school.
+Go on hikes in the neighborhood and woods surrounding JL Francis to explore and collect materials.
+Projects include making your own art supplies, like paint, paintbrushes, and paper from natural materials, as well as reimagining the green space around the school.

 Shannon Leighty + Angelique Scott | M Apr 18 - May 23 2022 | M 4-6 PM ages 12-15